Sannita/gameJs/README.md

 # gameJs
+This is an experiment.

-Uses stats.js, Author mrdoob: http://mrdoob.com/
+It uses stats.js, Author mrdoob: http://mrdoob.com/
 Repository: https://github.com/mrdoob/stats.js/

-Based on the article http://articles.edwardsoft.com/private-prototype-functions
+It is based on the article http://articles.edwardsoft.com/private-prototype-functions